rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

 #### Tags

 Ensure that you are using relevant tags where necessary for your tasks.
-This will allow you or the deployers to have deeper control fo what is ran or called in AWX.
+This will allow you or the deployers to have deeper control of what is ran or called in AWX.

 #### Playbook Naming System